 They’re great dogs, but there are so many other options that you’ve probably never considered before.

 The following is a list of the 7 best family dog breeds that are sure to inspire and surprise you.

 # 1: Miniature Pinscher

 Surprised?
-Miniature Pinschers are exciting balls of energy that settle well in the city or on a farm.
+Miniature Pinschers are exciting balls of energy best suited to experienced dog owners.

 These dogs shed very little and are considered easy to groom.

-The miniature pinscher can live up to 14 years.
+The miniature pinscher can live an average of 14 years.